Barbara McClintock, M.S. ’25, Ph.D. ’27, Botany

 McClintock’s own mother, in fact, was dead set against her daughter going away to college, believing it would turn her into a hopeless bluestocking.
 It was only when her father intervened at the last minute that McClintock was allowed to head to Ithaca.
 There, she was recognized as a formidable intellect, and began taking graduate classes as a junior.
-But during her time at Cornell (where she completed her B.A., M.S., and Ph.D.), women were not allowed to study plant breeding, which had been her area of interest.
-So McClintock entered her field through the side door of botany, by means of her work on the genetics of maize plants.
+McClintock went on to complete her B.A., M.S., and Ph.D.in plant breeding, studying the genetics of maize plants.

 But recognition of the importance of McClintock’s work was a long time coming.
 In the 1940s, she used experiments on the heritability of mosaic color patterns to show how different genes could interact with each other and, in some cases, recombine.
 Until then, chromosomes were thought to be static transmitters of information from generation to generation.
 McClintock discovered that the real picture was more complex—sections of genetic material could “break off” from their spot and move to a different location.
 This movement changed the sequence at that location, and affected the expression of the “jumping” gene and those around it.

 McClintock’s findings struggled to find acceptance for decades.
 She had spent her early career moving from university to university, partially due to gender discrimination.
 By the time she made her discoveries, though, she was ensconced in the Cold Spring Harbor Laboratory, where she was to spend her career.
 She had gained the respect of those in the field, and she was known as a meticulous researcher.
 But her ideas were just too ahead of their time.